 We’d like to congratulate Dr. Olivia Chu on completing a PhD degree in neuropsychology and Ms. Mariya Kochetkova on completing Master’s degree in clinical psychology

-Our Psychology and Parenting Blog has a fresh, new look.
+Our Child Psychology and Parenting Blog has a fresh, new look.
 Please check it out!

 Boost your child's (or your own) working memory and attention!
 We are offering Cogmed Working Memory Training. at 40% less then average price in Toronto